Groundbreaking Exhibition Reunites Van Gogh’s Expressive Paintings of Olive Trees

 From Collaborative Conservation and Scientific Research

-Amsterdam, Netherlands / Dallas, TX – March 5, 2020 – In 2021 the Dallas Museum of Art (DMA) and Van Gogh Museum (Amsterdam, Netherlands) will host the first exhibition dedicated to Vincent van Gogh’s important olive grove series, executed during his yearlong stay at the asylum of Saint-Rémy-de-Provence.
+Dallas, TX / Amsterdam, Netherlands – Updated April 26, 2021 – In 2021 and 2022 the Dallas Museum of Art (DMA) and the Van Gogh Museum (Amsterdam, Netherlands) host the first exhibition dedicated to Vincent van Gogh’s important olive grove series, executed during his yearlong stay at the asylum of Saint-Rémy-de-Provence.
 Co-organized by the two institutions, Van Gogh and the Olive Groves reunites for the first time the series of paintings devoted to the titular motif that the artist produced between June and December 1889.
-It additionally highlights new discoveries about the artist’s techniques, materials, and palette that emerged from a collaborative conservation and scientific research project that included all fifteen paintings in the series.
-Co-curated by Nicole R. Myers, the DMA’s Barbara Thomas Lemmon Senior Curator of European Art, and Nienke Bakker, Senior Curator of Paintings at the Van Gogh Museum, the exhibition will premiere at the Van Gogh Museum from June 25, 2021, through September 12, 2021, and will then travel to Dallas, where it will be presented from October 17, 2021, through February 6, 2022.
+It additionally highlights new discoveries about the artist’s techniques, materials, and palette that emerged from a collaborative conservation and scientific research project that included all 15 paintings in the series.
+Co-curated by Nicole R. Myers, the DMA’s Barbara Thomas Lemmon Senior Curator of European Art, and Nienke Bakker, Senior Curator of Paintings at the Van Gogh Museum, the exhibition will premiere at the Dallas Museum of Art from October 17, 2021, to February 6, 2022, and will then travel to Amsterdam, where it will be presented from March 11 to June 12, 2022.

 “The Van Gogh Museum is the leading authority in scholarly research into the life and work of Vincent van Gogh.
 This unique opportunity to study a complete series of paintings and dedicate a focused exhibition to it is immensely valuable for our knowledge on the artist’s oeuvre, and we are delighted to collaborate with the DMA on this important project,” said Emilie Gordenker, Director of the Van Gogh Museum.

-Van Gogh and the Olive Groves will also highlight new discoveries on the artist’s palette, techniques, and materials, as seen across the 15 paintings in the series.
-The product of a collaborative conservation and scientific research initiative launched by the organizing institutions in partnership with the various collections that hold the paintings, and helmed by Kathrin Pilz, Paintings Conservator at the Van Gogh Museum, these findings will provide new insight into Van Gogh’s choice of materials and techniques in this particular phase of his production.
+Additionally, Van Gogh and the Olive Groves highlights new discoveries on the artist’s palette, techniques, and materials, as seen across the 15 paintings in the series.
+The product of a collaborative conservation and scientific research initiative launched by the organizing institutions in partnership with the various collections that hold the paintings, and helmed by Kathrin Pilz, Paintings Conservator at the Van Gogh Museum, these findings provide new insight into the chronological sequence of the paintings within the series, Van Gogh’s application of paint in the studio versus en plein air, and his use of unstable pigments.

-“These fascinating paintings clearly held an important place for Van Gogh within his oeuvre, making it that much more surprising that they had not yet been the subject of a dedicated study and exhibition,” said curators Nicole Myers and Nienke Bakker.
-“After years of research, we are thrilled to reunite the olive grove series for the first time for audiences in Europe and the United States and to present exciting new discoveries on the paintings and artist alike."
+“These fascinating paintings clearly held an important place for Van Gogh within his oeuvre, making it that much more surprising they had not yet been the subject of a dedicated study or exhibition,” said curators Nicole Myers and Nienke Bakker.
+“After years of research, we are thrilled to reunite the olive grove series for the first time for audiences in the United States and Europe and to present exciting new discoveries on the paintings and artist alike.”

 About the Van Gogh Museum